 By Rabbi David Stern

-David Stern is senior rabbi of Temple Emanu-El in Dallas.
-He is a member of the Rabbinic Association of Greater Dallas and immediate past president of the Central Conference of American Rabbis.
+Rabbi David Stern is senior rabbi of Temple Emanu-El and a member of the Rabbinic Association of Greater Dallas.